Are recent immigrants a "ticking time bomb" for British public finances?

 There is less variation in wages by type of visa among dependents than main applicants.
 This makes sense - as noted above, main applicants can have significant restrictions on where they can work and what types of jobs they can take, while dependents experience the general UK labor market.

 Dependents of those on skilled worker visas are the highest earners, taking jobs paying £30,200 on average; dependents of those on health and care worker visas make the least, taking jobs that pay £22,100.
+As above, these are underestimates; this excludes any self-employment incomes, such as Deliveroo earnings.19

 The average employed dependent makes £25,534; the average dependent (accounting for labor force non-participation) makes £17,898.
 This is lower than the average UK wages, by £6,020.
-It’s possible that this is an underestimate - our data excludes self-employment earnings and dependents are free to start businesses - but it seems likely to me that dependents probably do earn less on average than the British-born.

-However, that’s not as concerning for public finances as it sounds because dependents - and other migrants - are quite a bit younger than the British-born.
-I couldn’t find data for 2023-2024, but in 2020, the average new migrant was some 14 years younger than the average British person.
+Dependents - and other migrants - are quite a bit younger than the British-born.
+I couldn’t find data for 2023-2024, but in 2020, the median new migrant was some 14 years younger than the median British person.
 One would expect a younger group to have lower current earnings even if they have similar lifetime earnings.

 Considering the average wage for a person in their 30s is some £7,600 more than someone in their 20s, recent immigrants actually seem like they’re on a perfectly reasonable earnings trajectory.
-In 14 years, it seems reasonable that they will close the £6,020 gap with the native-born.
+In 14 years, it seems reasonable that they will close the £6,020 gap with the native-born.20

 Household Wages